f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 System Settings -> Licensing
 ----------------------------

 Licensing for the VELOS system is handled at the chassis level.
-This is similar to how VIPRION licensing is handled, where the system is licensed once, and all subsystems inherit their licensing from the chassis.
+This is like how VIPRION licensing is handled, where the system is licensed once, and all subsystems inherit their licensing from the chassis.
 With VELOS licensing is applied at the system controller and all chassis partitions and tenants will inherit their licenses from the base system.
 There is no need to add-on license for MAX SSL/Compression or for tenancy.
 This is different than VIPRION where there was an extra charge for virtualization/vCMP and in some cases for MAX SSL/Compression.
 For VELOS these are included in the base license at no extra cost.

 Licenses can be applied via CLI, webUI, or API.
 A base registration key and optional add-on keys are needed, and it follows the same manual or automatic licensing capabilities of other BIG-IP systems.